Potty Training Day 1

 - She discourages letting children sit on the potty for long periods of time, saying “Let them see if they need to go, and if nothing, take them down.
 Your action of picking the child up and running them to the bathroom to do business helps the whole thing to ‘click’ with the child.”

 If nothing else, her book helped me shift from overwhelmed to confident and excited.
 She provides a clear strategy and lists items that will be needed and tasks that should be done ahead of time.
 Check.
 Check.
 Aaaand check!

-This morning Katie went pee in her potty right after waking up and received her much anticipated first pair of panties.
+This morning my daughter went pee in her potty right after waking up and received her much anticipated first pair of panties.
 We don’t use external reward systems in our parenting, but we decided to make an exception just this once and had lots of goodies ready.
 Totally unnecessary.
-Katie wore those panties like they were Cinderella’s ball gown.
+My daughter wore those panties like they were Cinderella’s ball gown.

 Early morning was super easy.
 Loving her new panties (and the action of pulling them up and down) she went pee in the potty a zillion times.
 I got over confident.

 Poop!
 I wasn’t even in the room like I was supposed to be.
 Lora insists that we keep the child in our sight the entire time, but my daughter was doing so well I forgot it was my job to ensure her success.
 So when Gigi yelled accident and she started crying I ran her to the potty, chastising myself the whole way.
 It broke my heart so see her so upset, but I sat her on the potty and cheered because she “finished” on the potty.
 I’m surprised I didn’t give myself a hernia gyrating and cheering like a madwoman, but it would have been worth it even if I had.
 The sight of mommy’s funny dance had her wanting to try again a couple minutes later!

 Goes pee in the potty 3 times!
 Just getting her mojo back, I think.